-A new collaboration between Cleveland's Case Western Reserve University and RADA offers students the unique opportunity to pursue a rigorous academic study of European theater history, while sharpening their theatrical skills through classes in voice, clown, physical performance, dance, combat, and singing, all supported by tutorials, seminars, and one-on-one constructive criticism and feedback.
+A new collaboration between Cleveland's Case Western Reserve University and RADA offers students the unique opportunity to pursue an academic study of European theatre history, while sharpening their theatrical skills through classes in voice, clown, physical performance, dance, combat, and singing: all supported by tutorials, seminars, and one-on-one constructive criticism and feedback.

 Timemark 1: Athens, 534 BC: the year in which drama enters the Dionysian Festivals.